amoxicillin (as amoxicillin trihydrate)

 Your pharmacist will make up the medicine in the bottle before dispensing it to you.
 The resulting syrup is white in colour with a characteristic fruity odour.

-Each capsule contains either 250 mg or 500 mg amoxycillin (as amoxycillin trihydrate).
+Each capsule contains either 250 mg or 500 mg amoxicillin (as amoxicillin trihydrate).

 They also contain the inactive ingredients: